-We welcome you to sign up for a Community User account here at Daily Kos.
+We welcome you to sign up for a free Community User account here at Daily Kos.

 Paid staff writers only create a part of our site content.
 The rest is created by Community members.
 Some of our most widely-read posts are by Community writers with a compelling personal story to tell, or deep knowledge about local politics to share.
 Community writers enrich the scope and variety of topics we can cover beyond the range of our staff writers, who bring their special expertise to bear on major political developments.
 Having a Community User account permits you to write your own blog posts and comments and to write replies to the blog posts and comments of other Community members and Staff writers.
 It also allows you to recommend comments and stories.

 As a member of Daily Kos, you are a part of the largest online progressive community in the nation.
 We are both a news organization and an activist hub.
 Your comments and stories will be visible to thousands of site readers who visit Daily Kos every day.
 Thus, you can contribute in a meaningful way to one of the most flexible and feature-rich websites still open to community participation, and be a part of the advancing the shared causes we champion.

 It's easy to sign up for a (free!) user account.

 BUT before you sign up, please keep this caution in mind: Choose your username with care.
 Your username will appear on every post and comment.
 (Your Community status will be indicated by the caption "Community" under your byline for a post, and your user profile will show up in blue rather than the orange reserved for Daily Kos Staff.)
 Your username will also be visible in association with every comment and story you recommend.
 We permit people to post in complete anonymity or to post under their own real names -- but we do NOT permit people to change their usernames once they've created a posting account here (except in unusual and rare cases).
 So please choose your username very carefully.